-We are exposed to currency translation risk because the results of Whistler Blackcomb, Perisher, Hotham and Falls Creek are reported in their local currencies, which we then translate to U.S. dollars for inclusion in our Consolidated Financial Statements.
+We are exposed to currency translation risk because the local currency utilized in the operations of Whistler Blackcomb, Perisher, Hotham and Falls Creek are different than our functional currency, the U.S. dollar.
 As a result, changes in foreign exchange rates, in particular between the Canadian dollar, Australian dollar and the U.S. dollar, affect the amounts we record for our foreign assets, liabilities, revenues and expenses, and could have a negative effect on our financial results.
 We currently do not enter into hedging arrangements to minimize the impact of foreign currency fluctuations.
 We expect that our exposure to foreign currency exchange rate fluctuations will increase as our international operations grow and if we acquire additional international resorts.